Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A SysOps administrator Is troubleshooting an AWS Cloud Formation template whereby multiple Amazon EC2 instances are being created.
 The template is working In us-east-1. but it is failing.
 In us-west-2 with the error code: `AMI [ami-12345678] does not exist`.
 How should the administrator ensure that the AWS Cloud Formation template is working in every region?

-- [ ] Copy the source region’s Amazon Machine Image (AMI) to the destination region and assign it the same ID.
+- [ ] Copy the source region's Amazon Machine Image (AMI) to the destination region and assign it the same ID.
 - [ ] Edit the AWS CloudFormatton template to specify the region code as part of the fully qualified AMI ID.
 - [ ] Edit the AWS CloudFormatton template to offer a drop-down list of all AMIs to the user by using the aws :: EC2:: ami :: imageiD control.
 - [x] Modify the AWS CloudFormation template by including the AMI IDs in the "Mappings" section.
 Refer to the proper mapping within the template for the proper AMI ID.